Odisha: 2 minors die after mother 'throws' them into well | Law-Order

 - India

-Two minors died and another was injured after their mother allegedly threw them into a well before attempting to die by suicide at a village in Odisha's Ganjam district, police said Monday.
+Two minors died and another was injured after their mother allegedly threw them into a well before attempting to end her life by suicide at a village in Odisha's Ganjam district, police said.
+Rashmita Gouda, 30, and her elder daughter Gunjan (9) were rescued by locals from the well, while 10-month-old Alisha and Asish (5) lost their lives, a police officer said on Monday.

 The incident took place at Lauguda village in the district late on Sunday.

-Rashmita Gouda, 30, and her elder daughter Gunjan (9) were rescued by locals from the well, while 10-month-old Alisha and Asish (5) lost their lives, a police officer said.

-Gouda's husband works as a labourer in Chennai, and was not present at the time of the incident, he said.
+Gouda's husband works as a labourer in Chennai, and was not present at the time of the incident, the officer said.

 Gunjan and her mother are undergoing treatment at a community health centre.